Pear-Juice/LabyrinthDevlog/docs/source/log.rst

 | Possible idea for game beginning: Walking up to a massive wall, camera zooming in as you approach.
 Enter a pillared corridor with graffiti on the wall saying something like ye who enter, perish yada yada, stay out.
 Then big sliding door and fade to black.
 |
 | Idea for character weapon and smash ability.
 They carry a chain hook which  grapples and pulls towards walls.
 A dagger to slash with.
 And combining the two to reel in enemies into the dagger for massive damage.
 Later have upgrades for barbed hook and such.
+|
+| Multiple phases for hook: Pull, pull a d slide, pull and bounce

 Monday: 3/18/24
   | Fixed bugs surrounding coyote time and jump queuing.
 Half was leftover from debugging wall jump + smash with a cheeky return statement at the beginning of the input function.
 Non goofy mistakes were having time checks for input time stamp and ground / wall hit timestamp flipped.
 I do not know how I only realized now.